 Geotechnique Pty Ltd undertook a contamination assessment on the Nepean Green development site, the results of which are given in Report no. 11761/1-AA dated 2 June 2008.
-This assessment included the drilling of 80 shallow boreholes, 39 of which were on the Stage 1 site.
+This assessment included the drilling of 80 shallow boreholes, 41 of which were on the Stage 1 site.
 The majority of the boreholes were drilled to depths of 1 m; two boreholes were extended to depths of 6.0 m and 6.3 m.
-The assessment also included the installation of three groundwater monitoring wells to depths of 10.1 m to 12.0 m on the site to the north of the Stage 1 area.
+The assessment also included the installation of three groundwater monitoring wells to depths of 10.1 m to 12.0 m in the Stage 1 area.